Solumin/RubyBackups/README.md

   in that subdirectory. (e.g. ~ is source dir, ['~/foo/bar1', '~/foo/bar2']
   returns ["foo" => ["~/foo/bar1", "~/foo/bar2"])

-- Compressor: Takes an archive name and a list of files to include and creates a compressed archive in a temp directory.
-Returns the name of the archive.
+- Compressor: Takes a list of files and returns an IO object representing a the compressed archive of the files.
-  (Not yet implemented.)

-- Uploader: Takes a list of files to upload and, uh, uploads them.
-  (Not yet implemented.)
+- Uploader: Takes a target name (e.g. "files.zip") and an IO object, then stores the IO object under the given name.

-The workflow of the utility should be pretty obvious: gather -> group -> compress -> upload.
+The workflow of the utility should be pretty obvious: gather -> group -> [compress -> upload].

 This utility is NOT intended to be a full backup solution.
 No integrity checking, no automating backups, probably no incremental backups.
 Keeping It